Dear Birth Parents,

 This week little Nathan prayed, “Please make more people in our family”.

 One day we were talking about getting a puppy, after our sweet 14 year dog passed away, and little Nathan passionately objected, “No!!!
 I want a new baby, not a puppy!” (thinking he could only have one or the other).

 As you can see, we are all waiting for the day that we are graced with another child in our home and family.

-In closing, dear Birthmother, we hope to find you soon.
+In closing, dear birth parents, we hope to find you soon.

 Nate, Tanya and lil Nathan